konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CustomizeOutput/addCustFileDir.md

 $ move2kube transform -s src/ -c customizations/ --qa-skip
 ```

-Once the output is generated, we can observe one helm-chart was generated for each service and placed within the service directory.
-Also, note that every helm-chart project is named after the service it is meant for.
+Once the output is generated, one Helm chart was generated for each service and placed within the service directory.
+Also, note that every Helm chart project is named after the service it is meant for.
 The contents are shown below for reference:
 ```
     {% raw %}
         $ tree myproject